-Gardner syndrome can lead to growths in various areas of the body.
-Tumors are most often found in the colon, sometimes in large numbers, and tend to increase with age.
+Gardner syndrome can lead to growth in various areas of the body.
+Tumors are most often found in the colon, sometimes in large numbers, and increase with age.

-In addition to polyps in the colon, growths can develop that include fibroids, desmoid tumors, and sebaceous cysts, which are fluid-filled growths under the skin.
+In addition to polyps in the colon, growths can develop that include fibroid, desmoid tumors, and sebaceous cysts, fluid-filled growths under the skin.
 Eye injuries can also occur on the retina in someone who has Gardner syndrome.

 What Causes Gardner Syndrome?